Bank of America New Jersey routing numbers

-The routing number for Chase in New Jersey is 021202337 for checking and savings account.
+The routing number for Bank of America in New Jersey, United States is 021200339 for checking and savings accounts.

-Click here to see routing number for Chase in other states.
+Click here to see routing numbers for Bank of America in other states.

 There's a cheaper way to send money abroad.